Diracone/SPY-ML-Leverage/README.md

 - Walk-forward cross-validation using `TimeSeriesSplit`
 - Metrics reported per fold:
-  - Train and test accuracy
+  - Train vs test accuracy
   - Sharpe ratio
   - Maximum drawdown
   - Average exposure
   - Fraction of leveraged days

-An aggregated out-of-sample equity curve is constructed across all folds.
+Out-of-sample equity curves are stitched together across folds.

 ---

 ## Output

-The script prints fold-level diagnostics and a summary across folds, including feature importance averaged over time.
-This allows inspection of both predictive stability and regime dependence.
+The script prints fold-level diagnostics and an average summary across folds, including feature importance.
+This makes it easy to see whether performance is stable across time or driven by specific regimes.

 ---